New

 Note: If you have any questions or encounter an issue when following along with this post, the best place to get help is to join the CloudQuery Community.

-Setting Up a Docker Container for PostgreSQL as the Data Store for AWS Cloud Asset Data #
+Setting Up PostgreSQL as the Data Store for AWS Cloud Asset Data #

 docker run --name postgres_container \